integrated-land-simulator/model_description/descript/matsiro_snow.md

 In order to express the vertical distribution of the snow temperature, when the snow water equivalent is large, the snow is divided into multiple layers and the temperature is defined in each layer.
 The number of snow layers can be varied, with the number of layers increasing as the snow water equivalent becomes larger.
 A minimum of one layer and a maximum of three layers are set as a standard.

+This process is treated in SUBROUTINE SNWCUT in matsnw.F.

 The number of layers and the mass of each layer are determined uniquely by the snow water equivalent.
 Consequently, the mass of each layer does not become a new prognostic variable.

 As a standard, the mass of each layer ($\Delta {\widetilde{Sn}}\_{(k)} (k=1,2,3)$) is determined as follows ($k=1$ is the uppermost layer):